-Previously sporting two crowns (one to wind and set the watch and the other, on the left side of the case, to lock the bezel with its traditional diving scale in a preset position), the Aquascope family is gradually modified in order to better match the brand’s new Terrascope line of sporty watches.
+Previously sporting two crowns (one to wind and set the watch and the other, on the left side, to lock the bezel with its traditional diving scale in a preset position), the Aquascope family is gradually modified in order to better match the brand’s new Terrascope line of sporty watches.

 The remaining crown has also been redesigned.
-It is no longer set almost flush with the sides of the body that guarded it from occasional shocks.
-On the contrary, the part is now deliberately large protruding from the right side of the gadget for at least three millimeters.
+It is no longer set almost flush with the sides of the body that guarded it against occasional shocks.
+On the contrary, the part is now deliberately large protruding from the right side for at least three millimeters.
 Still, it is short enough not to bother the timekeeper’s owner with a sporadic bite in the back of the palm.

 As for this particular edition, it is not only presented in a well-designed and precisely machined out of a block of stainless steel cushion-shaped body, which is decorated with a nice combination of polished and vertically satin-brushed surfaces.
 It also sports a number of elements that make this specific model unique.

-The first think that you will probably notice from the very beginning is the arrow-shaped seconds hand.
-Although some may see similarities with vintage divers, it is in fact a brief nod to the main sponsor of the event: a variation of BNY Mellon global investments company’s logo.
+The first thing that you will probably notice from the very beginning is the arrow-shaped seconds hand.
+Although some may see similarities with vintage divers, it is, in fact, a brief nod to the main sponsor of the event: a variation of BNY Mellon global investments company’s logo.

 The other elements that make this piece stand out from the crowd is, of course, dark (Oxford) and light blue (Cambridge) elements of the dial decorating its bezel flange (Oxford probably won’t like the fact that their colors were used for the bottom half of the minute track, especially given the fact that they won the last competition early this year) and the doubled hour marker at 12 hours.